 January 9, 1908: Proclamation of Muir Woods National Monument by President Theodore Roosevelt, consisting of 295 acres.
 Muir Woods becomes the 7th National Monument, and the first created from land donated by a private individual.
+William Kent requested that it be named for conservationist John Muir.
 The donation of the land to the federal government canceled the lawsuit filed by the North Coast Water Company.

 May 1, 1910: A commemorative plaque is placed and a redwood tree is dedicated to Gifford Pinchot, Head of the U.S. Forest Service and one of the people instrumental in the founding of Muir Woods National Monument.
 Pinchot is not present for the dedication ceremony.
 The plaque can be found at Founder’s Grove.

 August 25, 1916: President Woodrow Wilson signs the Organic Act which creates the National Park Service, a new federal bureau in the Department of the Interior responsible for protecting the 35 national parks and monuments managed by the department and those yet to be established.